Could Taylor Swift’s Upcoming Tour Include Performances By Zayn Malik?

 “Once [Taylor Swift] comes back with a new album and starts touring again, Zayn would love to join her so they can perform ‘I Don’t Wanna Live Forever’ every night,” an insider told Hollywood Life on March 9.
 “He is obviously familiar with huge tours from his One Direction days and would like to play stadiums again.
 He actually surprisingly misses the big crowds.
 You’d think he would be altered by his anxiety, but it is actually more normal for him to deal with huge crowds over intimate settings.
 He can tune it out better.”

-Taylor Swift hasn’t yet announced any plans to go on tour, but for months, rumors have been swirling regarding when her next album will drop.
-While many fans believed the album would be released at some time last year because of her previous pattern of releasing albums every two years, no album was released in 2016, nor were any plans confirmed.
+Taylor Swift hasn’t yet announced any plans to go on tour, but for months, rumors have been swirling in regard to when her next album will drop.
+While many fans believed the album would be released at some time last year because of her previous pattern of releasing albums every two years, no album was released in 2016, nor were any future plans confirmed.

-Taylor Swift and Gigi Hadid have been friends for years, and after Swift had split from Tom Hiddleston at the end of last summer, Swift was seen tagging along with Hadid and Malik in New York City.
+Taylor Swift and Gigi Hadid have been friends for years and after Swift split from Tom Hiddleston at the end of last summer, Swift was seen tagging along with Hadid and Malik in New York City.
 Months prior, Hadid attended Swift’s 4th of July celebration in Malibu, California.

 Around the same time, Zayn Malik was making headlines after he abruptly canceled what would have been his first solo appearance in the UK at the Capital Summertime Ball.
 As Hollywood Life explained, Malik told fans he was suffering from the “worst anxiety of my career” in June 2016 and months later, he canceled a second appearance in Dubai for the same reason.